Introduction to Equine Science and Horsemanship

 Upon completion of this course students will be able to evaluate a riding horse based on athleticism and conformation.
 Identify basic horse breeds, color, conformation and suitability for disciplines.
 Evaluate horse gaits for soundness and athleticism.
-Gain insight into career paths in the equine industry and practical skills in horse management and behavior.
-Understand horse behavior and psychology as it relates to training.
-Students will learn practical skills and knowledge to prepare them for horse facility management and ownership.
+Gain insight into career paths in the equine industry and practical skills in horse care, management and behavior.
+Understand horse behavior and psychology as it relates to training and management.
+Students will learn practical skills and knowledge to prepare them for a career in an equine industry or ownership.

 Sessions Offered